 What is it: My Hero Academia (Boku no Hero Academia)

 My Hero Academia, known in Japan as Boku no Hero Academia, is an anime and manga that quickly became a worldwide phenomenon.
-Created by Kohei Horikoshi, the series was first released in 2014 and takes place in a world where the majority of the population has superpowers, known as “Quirks”.
-The protagonist, Izuku Midoriya, is a young man who was born without a Quirk, but dreams of becoming a hero like his idol All Might.
-The story addresses themes such as friendship, perseverance and the struggle between good and evil, captivating both longtime anime fans and new viewers.
-The rich narrative and well-developed characters are elements that contribute to the success of the series.
+Created by Kohei Horikoshi, the series first launched in 2014 and is set in a world where the majority of the population possesses superpowers, known as "Quirks."
+The protagonist, Izuku Midoriya, is a young man born without a Quirk but dreams of becoming a hero like his idol, All Might.
+The story explores themes of friendship, perseverance, and the struggle between good and evil, captivating both longtime anime fans and new viewers.
+The rich narrative and well-developed characters are key elements in the series' success.

 Anime Production